Finding a Top Financial Advisor in Sacramento, California

 While it was established in 2001, this firm does not have its own website.

 Kenneth Brown and Alan Robello are the founders and owners of BRCM.
 Brown is also the CEO and co-founder of Avisen Securities, a boutique investment securities firm.
 According to the firm’s SEC brochure, BRCM recommends clients use Avisen as the broker-dealer of their investment accounts (a potential conflict of interest you should note).

 Robello, the co-founder, serves as the managing member and chief compliance officer of BRCM.
 He’s worked in the securities industry for over 15 years and is a former Merrill Lynch employee.
 Robello serves as president of Avisen Securities.

-Brown Robello Capital Management Portfolio Models
+Brown Robello Capital Management Investment Strategy

-Opening an investment management account with BRCM will mean working with Lockwood Capital Management.
-Portfolio managers at BRCM use LCM’s five portfolio models to match your financial needs with the model that would best accomplish your stated objectives.
+Opening an investment management account with BRCM, you'll have a number of portfolio options from which to choose.
+While BRCM offers its own investment portfolio, its clients can also select from several other strategies, including some offered by Lockwood Capital Management and a few other companies.
+Portfolio managers at BRCM may use LCM’s five portfolio models to match your financial needs with the model that would best accomplish your stated objectives.